 Technology is going to help you with everything, from taking pictures to electronic signatures that allow a buyer and seller to sign documents rapidly.
 Incorporating these technologies can help streamline your business and impresses your clients.

-But you should also be using technology to build your network and generate leads.
+But it would help if you also were using technology to build your network and generate leads.

 Personal branding is big in the real estate industry, and this can all be done online.
 Be active on social media.
 Let your friends, neighbors and everyone else know that you’re a real estate agent who will be able to help them find their next property.

-Remember you are the ‘brand’, and you know you’re on the right track to gaining an excellent brand when locals recognise you when you’re out and about in the community.
-In much the same way as a celebrity works hard on becoming a household name so too should a real estate agent.
+Remember you are the ‘brand’, and you know you’re on the right track to gaining an excellent brand when locals recognize you when you’re out and about in the community.
+In much the same way as a celebrity works hard to become a household name, so should a real estate agent.